Christmas Grinch Cake Recipe

 Total Time 1 hour

-This post may contain affiliate links.
+Post may contain affiliate links.
 Read my disclosure policy.

 This dense, moist Christmas Grinch Cake Recipe is coated with white chocolate and decorated like a Christmas wreath!
 A perfect homemade gift for friends and neighbors during the holidays.

-Banana cake is one of the most decadent cakes, thanks to ultra-moist ripe bananas.
+• Ultra moist banana cake.
 There’s a reason my frosted banana cake recipe is called “dream cake!”
 But what happens when you take a rich, moist banana cake and “Christmas-ify” it?
 You get a festive, colorful dessert reminiscent of the Grinch movie and Christmas wreaths!

-All you need are a few basic ingredients and a little time to create this gorgeous holiday dessert idea.
-And if you want to do even more Grinch-themed food, check out these fluffy Grinch Pancakes or this Grinch Fudge!
+If you want to do even more Grinch-themed food, check out these fluffy Grinch Pancakes or this Grinch Fudge!

 From top left, ingredients for banana cake recipe: Eggs, milk, salt, sugar, baking powder, bananas, flour, vegetable oil, sprinkles, food coloring, white chocolate.